Wattics/api-client-ruby/README.md

 agent.wait_until_last
 ```

-## Groups of measurments
+## Groups of measurements

-You may also want send groups of measurments.
+You may also want send groups of measurements.

 ```ruby
 measurements = [simple_measurement1, electricity_measurement1, simple_measurement2, ...]